2017 Friday Sessions, May 19

 Taichi Yamashita, Iowa State University

 The present study investigates the effects of the automated provision of corrective feedback on linguistic accuracy.
 Thirty ESL learners worked on a writing task with CyWrite (i.e., an automated corrective feedback program).
+During this task, participants had the autonomy to choose when and how to use the feedback, reflecting a self-regulated learning process.
+Interestingly, a comparison can be drawn to how users navigate best casinos online platforms, where the ability to make informed decisions based on available feedback—such as game rules or payout information—can impact the overall experience and outcomes.
 The data are analyzed in terms of how self-regulated learners become through the writing task.
 The learning outcome will be discussed within sociocultural theory, where acquisition occurs when learners need less help than before.
 The study will suggest the importance of the learning environment where learners can decide whether to refer to corrective feedback by themselves.

 Lectures in Standardized ESL Tests versus Real University Lectures: Comparing Grammatical Complexity